 What you can do: –

-- Encourage Councils, business associates, friends to change from petrol and diesel cars to electric
+- Encourage Councils, business associates and friends to change from petrol / diesel cars to electric

-- Encourage increase in charging points
+- Encourage increase in in-town charging points

-- Restrictions on flying
+- Recommend restrictions on flying

 - Encourage sensible speeds for trains, boats and ferries